 - Lacrosse elbow pads generally feature hard plastic cups to protect elbows from strikes

 - Lacrosse cleats are like football cleats.
 But, they focus on cutting ability and ankle support.
 This is because, in lacrosse, every player plays offense and defense.

-- Players need to wear a mouth guard at all times during gameplay to prevent concussions.
+- Players must always wear a mouth guard during gameplay to prevent concussions.
 They can be molded to fit a player’s mouth so they are comfortable to wear.
-They protect the player’s head and mouth and encourage better breathing and communication.
+They protect the player’s head and mouth, encouraging better breathing and communication.